Derivation of the robustness from the concurrence: Space of a two-qubit quantum state and definition of robustness

 An arbitrary two-qubit quantum state $\rho_0$ can be expressed as the decomposition of the pure states

 where

 is the density matrix of the pure state $\vert\psi_i\rangle$ with probability $p_i$.
 State (\ref{mixedstate}) is defined by fifteen real parameters.
 Therefore, the space which contains all two-qubit quantum states is 15-dimensional.
-This space is bounded by 14-dimensional manifold which contains all pure states and mixed states of rank-2 and 3.
-Inside the space there are the mixed states with rank-4 containing the maximally mixed state
+This space is bounded to the 14-dimensional convex region which contains all pure states and mixed states of rank-2 and 3.
+Inside the region there are the mixed states with rank-4 containing the maximally mixed state

 where $I$ is the unit matrix.
-This space is divided into domain that contains entangled states and convex domain that contains disentangled states.
+This region is divided into domain that contains entangled states and convex domain that contains disentangled states.
 The transition from any entangled state to disentangled state can be accomplished by adding the maximally mixed state (\ref{maxmixst}) with the weight coefficient $\omega\in[0,1]$ as follows

 For each predefined entangled state $\rho_{0}$ there exists the minimal weight $\omega_c$ for which state (\ref{rhodisent}) becomes disentangled.
 The value of $\omega_c$ depends on the degree of the entanglement of state $\rho_{0}$.
 The lower degree of the entanglement of $\rho_{0}$, the smaller value takes the $\omega_c$, and vice versa.
-So, this parameter can be used as a quantitative measure of entanglement of quantum states.
+So, this parameter can be used as a quantitative measure of entanglement of quantum states and it is called robustness \cite{vidal1999}.
+Note, that this is the definition of robustness of state $\rho_0$ relative to the maximally mixed state $\rho_{max}$.
 It is worth noting that such considerations are valid for any many-body quantum system.
-In the following section we obtain the exact expression for $\omega_c$ in the case of a pure quantum state of two qubits.
+In the following section, using the concurrence as quantitative measure of entanglement, we obtain the exact expression for $\omega_c$ in the case of a pure quantum state of two qubits.
 For a mixed state it is difficult to obtain a general expression for $\omega_c$.
 Therefore, we consider some special cases of mixed states.